 One of the reasons why people create a schedule that does not work for them is because they don’t know how to budget their time.
-We sometimes tend to over-forecast things which often cause us to under-deliver and under-achieve our goals.
+We sometimes tend to over-forecast things which often causes us to under-deliver and under-achieve our goals.

 Bloggers come from all walks of life and for most bloggers, their blog is not the only thing that they take care of in their day.

 Personally, I have a full-time hustle that I also attend to which takes a lot of time and energy.
 Some bloggers are full-time employees and some are full-time moms.

 Identifying the realistic amount of time that you can set aside for blogging is the foundation of an effective blogging schedule.